 Myths About Conversational Therapy

 One myth about this kind of therapy is that it offers no benefit besides getting problems out in the open.
 Although that’s part of counseling, it’s just the start.
-This treatment approach not only focuses on what’s wrong but also helps clients seek solutions to their problems.
+This treatment approach focuses on what’s wrong and helps clients seek solutions to their problems.

 Another myth is that conversational therapy is only for “crazy” people.
 However, thousands of people seek counseling every day.
 While it benefits people with mental disorders, it also helps people through challenging times.
 For example, people seek therapy for addiction, divorce, and other behavioral health issues.